 • Sunday 10am – 5pm

-The Centre is closed for general session visits on the following days:
+During this period, the Discovery Centre will be closed for general session visits on the following days:

 • Monday